Erik Erikson: 1. Hope: basic trust vs. basic mistrust

 This stage covers the period of infancy, 0–1½ years old, which is the most fundamental stage of life, as this is the stage that all other ones build on.
-Whether the baby develops basic trust or basic mistrust is not merely a matter of nurture.
+Whether the baby develops basic trust or basic distrust is not merely a matter of nurture.
 It is multi-faceted and has strong social components.
 It depends on the quality of the maternal relationship.
 The mother carries out and reflects her inner perceptions of trustworthiness, a sense of personal meaning, etc. on the child.
 An important part of this stage is providing stable and constant care of the infant.
 This helps the child develop trust that can transition into relationships other than parental.
 Additionally, children develop trust in others to support them.
 If successful in this, the baby develops a sense of trust, which "forms the basis in the child for a sense of identity."
 Failure to develop this trust will result in a feeling of fear and a sense that the world is inconsistent and unpredictable.